The global economic consequences of a major African swine fever outbreak in China

 This webtool was developed by Soonho Kim, Nicola Cenacchi, the IMPACT modeling team at IFPRI (Keith Wiebe, Tim Sulser and Shahnila Dunston) and the Food Security Portal team (Rob Vos, Betina Dimaranan, Brendan Rice, and Sara Gustafson).
 For any comments or feedback please contact Soonho Kim (firstname.lastname@example.org)

-As the world deals with the impacts of the Covid-19 pandemic, the international community has started discussing more intently about how land use change, and the conversion of natural habitats to agricultural or urban ecosystems can affect the risk, and emergence of zoonotic diseases in humans as well as spread of new pathogens and diseases in livestock.
+As the world deals with the impacts of the Covid-19 pandemic, the international community has started discussing more urgently how land use change and the conversion of natural habitats to agricultural or urban ecosystems can affect the risk and emergence of zoonotic diseases in humans as well as the spread of new pathogens and diseases in livestock.

-African swine fever (ASF) is a virulent disease of pigs originating in Africa.
-It has recently spread to east Asia and was recorded for the first time in China in 2018, where it has close to 100% mortality.
-By the summer of 2020 China has experienced several outbreaks and by some accounts the country lost 180 million pigs or about 40% of total.
+African swine fever (ASF) is an infectious disease of pigs originating in Africa.
+It has recently spread to east Asia and, in 2018, it was observed for the first time in China.
+By the summer of 2020, China had experienced several outbreaks and, by some accounts, the country lost 180 million pigs or about 40% of total.

-China is the largest world producer of pig meat.
-It is therefore important to explore what may be the consequences of a major epidemic in China on pork production and consumption, on the incomes of pork producers, but also on feed markets, as well as on the demand for alternatives to pork meat, and how this may affect the diets and the food security of consumers in areas directly and indirectly affected by the disease.
+China is the world's largest producer of pig meat.
+It is therefore important to explore potential consequences of a major epidemic in China on pork production and consumption globally, not only for pork producers but also on feed markets, the demand for alternatives to pig meat, and how this may affect the diets and food security of consumers in areas directly and indirectly affected by the disease.